Doing business with the Council

 Social Value has been defined as the additional benefit to the community from a commissioning/procurement process over and above the direct purchasing of goods, services and outcomes.The Council recognises the important role it can play in enabling Social Value through its procurement activities and have introduced a Social Value Policy that will require suppliers to deliver social benefits while they deliver the main element of their contract.
 Incorporating social value into our commissioning and procurement process is not difficult and can make a tangible difference to people in the community, to service delivery and to the council's spending plans, in line with the Strategic Plan 2023 - 2028 and the Devon Districts Procurement Strategy 2023 - 2027 Devon Districts Procurement Strategy 2023 - 2027 (PDF, 27 MB) Social Value PolicySocial Value Policy (PDF, 4 MB)

-The laws that govern public sector procurement and contract management are changing.
+The legal framework governing public sector procurement and contract management has undergone significant reform.

 Further detail on key changes and benefits for suppliers can be found on The Procurement Act 2023: Short guides page.